Azure/azure-sdk-for-go/sdk/authorization/armauthorization/README.md

 For more information on authentication, please see the documentation for `azidentity` at [pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity).

-## Connecting to Azure Authorizationt
+## Connecting to Azure Authorization

 Once you have a credential, create a connection to the desired ARM endpoint.
 The `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` package provides facilities for connecting with ARM endpoints including public and sovereign clouds as well as Azure Stack.